mb7419/hybridpendencyprediction/README.md

-# hybrid ml model with explainability for predicting case delays and duration for criminal cases in India
+# Hybrid Machine Learning Model with Explainability for Predicting Case Delays and Duration for Criminal Cases in India
 Contains the source code for the dataset preprocessing pipeline and code notebooks for the paper "Hybrid Machine Learning Modelling with Explainability for Predicting Case Delays and Durations in Indian Lower Courts"